jiwoonoh/jiwoonoh.github.io/_pages/about.md

 <div>
   <p>Welcome!</p>

-  <p>I am a first-year PhD student in the <a href="https://www.bme.jhu.edu/" target="_blank">Biomedical Engineering Department</a> at Johns Hopkins University, where I am fortunate to be advised by <a href="https://www.bme.jhu.edu/people/faculty/natalia-trayanova/" target="_blank">Natalia Trayanova</a> and affiliated with <a href="https://ai.jhu.edu/" target="_blank">Data Science and AI Institute (DSAI)</a>.
+  <p>I am a first-year PhD student in the <a href="https://www.bme.jhu.edu/" target="_blank">Department of Biomedical Engineering</a> at Johns Hopkins University, where I am fortunate to be advised by <a href="https://www.bme.jhu.edu/people/faculty/natalia-trayanova/" target="_blank">Natalia Trayanova</a> and affiliated with <a href="https://ai.jhu.edu/" target="_blank">Data Science and AI Institute (DSAI)</a>.
 My research focuses on building AI models using multimodal clinical data for diagnosis and prognostics of cardiovascular diseases, as well as investigating downstream machine learning methodologies to ensure the models' reliability.</p>

   <p> I completed my BS in Biomedical Engineering and Computer Science at Johns Hopkins University in May 2025. </p>